The Vikings Return

 Manuscript D has: “Edmund succeeded to Wessex and Cnut to the north part.”

 There is a gap in Florence of Worcester’s text, but as reconstructed from Roger of Wendover (the bracketed section), it says: “Wessex, East Anglia, Essex with London [ city, and all the country south of the Thames, were allotted to Edmund, while Cnut obtained the northern parts of England; but the supremacy of ] the kingdom was to remain with Edmund.”
-However, it is hard to imagine that East Anglia would be regarded as Wessex by the Anglo-Saxon Chronicle, and London was soon to capitulate to Cnut.
+However, it is hard to imagine that East Anglia would be regarded as Wessex by the Chronicle, and London was soon to capitulate to Cnut.
 Northumbria (the southern part anyway) was evidently already under Cnut’s control.
 Geffrei Gaimar writes:

 On the south Edmund’s share fell.